High-level computational patterns

 Label space “windows” or bins : GroupBy#

-: sometimes the windows you want are not regular.
+Sometimes the windows you want are not regularly spaced or even defined by a grid.

 groupby